 Chanhassen, MN 55346

-The Administrative Assistant is designated as the Data Practices Compliance Official and Responsible Authority.
+or by email to [DPCO@rpbcwd.org].

+However, if the DPCO does not receive a written request on the District’s form, within five business days of receipt of the original request, the DPCO shall nevertheless process the request, pursuant to the Minnesota DPA.

 The District is able to most efficiently and completely respond to requests that are specific and detailed.
-The Data Practices Compliance Official will help to ensure that documents of interest have been gathered, that documents not subject to inspection pursuant to the DPA have been segregated, and assistance is available to the requesting party.
-The District will provide requested data for inspection at the District office, or other location to be specified by the Data Practices Compliance Official.
-District files may not be removed from the District office.
+The DPCO will ensure that documents of interest have been gathered, that documents not subject to inspection pursuant to the DPA have been segregated, and assistance is available to the requesting party.
+The DPCO will provide requested data for inspection at the District office, or other location to be specified by the DPCO.
+District files shall not be removed from the District office.

 The DPA requires that individuals be permitted to inspect or copy data within a reasonable time after a request.
 The District will attempt to respond to requests as quickly as possible.
 The response time will vary depending on the breadth of the request and the completeness and accuracy of the request.
+It is the goal of the District to acknowledge all requests within one business day.
+The DPCO shall inform the requester of the status of their request not less than once per week.
+It is the policy of the District to respond to all document requests within one week of receipt of a written requests for documents and data pursuant to the DPA.

-If the District determines that certain data cannot be made available for inspection or copying, it will inform the individual of the classification of the data in question under the DPA and of the legal basis for denial of access.
+If the District determines that certain data cannot be made available for inspection or copying, due to its classification as not public information, it will inform the individual of the classification of the data in question under the DPA and of the legal basis for denial of access.

 The District will comply with the Data Practices Act in protecting “trade secret information” as defined in the Act.